rozlynboutin/microbiome_helper/Metagenomics-Tutorial-(Downsampled).md

 ## Initial Setup
 * Open this tutorial within the Microbiome Helper VirtualBox
-* Download the tutorial data, save it to the Desktop (within Ubuntu), and extract the files.
+* Download the tutorial data, save it to the Desktop (within Ubuntu), and unzip the folder.

 ### Explore Samples